tedyoung/mycmt1-blackjack-201019-am/README.md

 This is the starter code base for the "Make Code More Testable" class.

+# Requirements

+You **must have** the following already set up and running on your machine:

+* Java 11 or later
+* Maven 3.6 or later - including settings to properly connect to your internal artifact repository, if any
+* A development environment such as IntelliJ IDEA or Eclipse

 ## Running and Playing the Game

 To run the game, it works best if you run it in a real terminal window and not inside of the IDE.